-- UE can be aware of the validity timer of the slice or applicable area of the service in the validation criteria in existing URSP and release the PDU Sessions for the related S-NSSAI gracefully based on the current design as described in clause 6.6.2.3 of TS 23.503 [12].

-Option 2:

-- When a slice is decommissioned, the PDU Sessions of the slice should be gracefully (for supporting UEs of the timing information) and gradually released (for no supporting UEs of the timing information). :
+- When a slice is not available for use for the UE, the PDU Sessions of the slice should be gracefully (for supporting UEs of the timing information) and gradually released (for no supporting UEs of the timing information):

-- If the UE supports the timing information indicating time of network slice availability, the network may provide the timing information to the UEs so the UE knows in advance when a network slice ceases to be supported.
+- If the UE supports the S-NSSAI availability policies, the network may provide the timing information to the UEs so the UE knows in advance when a network slice ceases to be supported.
 In this case, the UE can take the necessary actions to prepare for the slice not becoming available.

 - In addition, the AMF, for non-supporting UEs and for the case of UE not performing any actions despite of the timing information provided by the network, may be triggered by the OAM to start gradually terminating PDU Session(s) associated with S-NSSAI subject to be terminated.
 The AMF releases PDU Session(s), associated with the S-NSSAI subject to be terminated, based on operator’s policy available at the AMF.

-Editor's note: whether UDM need to signal anything to AMF is FFS.

-Editor's note: the above bullet is FFS and depends on the conclusion of temporary network slices

-Editor's note: It is FFS which option are adopted for normative work.